dana951/eks-gitops-platform/README.md

 - Keep platform-critical group (`jenkins`) with safe minimum capacity.
 - Allow `jenkins-agents` and `github-runners` groups to **scale to zero** when idle.
-- Scale `podinfo-app` (or workload groups) independently based on workload demand.
+- Scale `podinfo-app` independently based on workload demand.

 This reduces cost while preserving platform reliability and performance isolation.